-Today, Michael and Taylor are discussing Astonishing Ant-Man 11, originally released August 31, 2016.
+Today, Drew and Taylor are discussing Astonishing Ant-Man 11, originally released August 31, 2016.
 As always, this article contains SPOILERS.

 Drew: When I was 13 or 14, a group of older kids vandalized our high school.
 They broke in after hours, threw a bunch of furniture off of the roof, and dug a bad word into the grass of the school courtyard.
 It got a lot of attention, but the vandals were smart enough not to leave any incriminating evidence.
 Until, that is, they were caught vandalizing a billboard on the other side of town.
 Being caught red-handed is generally only a sure indicator of guilt for the crime you’re caught doing, but these idiots also happened to have a video camera with them.
 Oh, right: in the decades before everyone carried a video recording device in their pocket, these knuckleheads went out of their way to create incriminating evidence, bringing along a camcorder to immortalize their crimes.
 But, you know, not being made out of videotapes, one tape might cover many nights of escapades.
 Which is to say, the police caught them with a video confession of sorts for the high school vandalism.